wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 ### Execution Events

-For users that are interested in the various stages of executing a reliable delegate, there are a number of events that are raised during invocation.
+For users that are interested in the various stages of invoking a reliable delegate, there are a number of events that are raised during its lifetime.

 #### Retrying